microsoft/vscode-docs/docs/editor/extension-gallery.md

 ## Common questions

-**Q: Where are extensions installed?**
+### **Where are extensions installed?**

-**A**: Extensions are installed in a per user extensions folder.
+Extensions are installed in a per user extensions folder.
 Depending on your platform, the location is in the following folder:

 * **Windows** `%USERPROFILE%\.vscode\extensions`
 * **macOS** `~/.vscode/extensions`